akash-network/awesome-akash/gin/README.md

 - Go 1.12+ installed
 - Akash CLI or Akash Console configured with an account that has sufficient funds
 - **Docker Image:** You need a compiled Gin application bundled into a Docker image, hosted on a public registry (like Docker Hub).
-The `deploy.yaml` uses a placeholder image name: `<your-dockerhub-username>/gin-app:latest`. **You must update this with your actual image.**
+The `deploy.yaml` has an image.
+This should be updated with the image you want to deploy.

 ## Files Overview